Robust Image Stitching with Optimal Plane: Experiment

 \subsection{Evaluation Metric}

 Prior works~\cite{nie2023parallax,nie2025stabstitch++,mei2024dunhuangstitch} typically adopt PSNR and SSIM as the evaluation metrics.
 However, these metrics are computed across the entire image, including invalid pixels after warping, which causes the objective measurements to be biased by the size of invalid regions.
 Considering that, we adopt masked SSIM and masked PSNR (denoted as mSSIM and mPSNR) as quantitative metrics, which means we compute the average SSIM and PSNR values only for the valid overlapping pixels.
-Please refer to the supplementary for the specific calculation process.
+Denoting $O_{ref}$ and $O_{tgt}$ as the warped images on the final canvas that can further be blended to get the final result $O$, we describe the calculation process as:

+$M_{olp}$ is a 0-1 mask to identify the overlapping region, in which 1 indicates the pixel is overlapped. $p$ is the 2D coordinates in $O$, and $SSIM(\cdot)$ is computed using a window size of 7.